Chapter 2 : Callum: Followed

 Before I turned away again I held out my hand, "Where's the cash you promised?"

 She folded her hands behind her back and smirked, "Uh uh.
 You'll get your money when Scorpius finds out.
 When he goes into a rage.
-When he explodes
+When he explodes with jealousy."

 I glared and turned my back on her.
 Great, now I had to find a way to make sure Scorpius saw the photos, to add something else to my things-that-I-know-will-make-my-life-even-more-crap list.